All Episodes

 So I couldn't watch it all.

-But I got to watch enough, and uh it was shocking.
+But I got to watch enough, and it was shocking.

 I thought the Republicans represented themselves brilliantly, actually.

-Uh John Radcliffe and uh Jim Jordan and uh I mean all of them, uh Louie Gomer, I could mention 15 names it or however many they have that spoke.
+John Ratcliffe and Jim Jordan and I mean, all of them, Louis Gomert, I could mention 15 names or however many they have that spoke.

 It got fairly close to that number.

-I guess maybe it was a little bit less of that.
+I guess maybe it was a little bit less than that.

-All right, that was from my exclusive interview last night with the president, um, going into great, great detail uh about his thoughts of what happened, what unfolded this week.
+All right, that was from my exclusive interview last night with the president, going into great, great detail about his thoughts of what happened, what unfolded this week.

-You know, I got into a I have a friend of mine, uh uh it's I wouldn't say it's a he's a friend.
+You know, I got into a, I have a friend of mine.

-He's in the media, he's not a conservative, but I I kind of like the guy.
+He's not a conservative, but I kind of like the guy.

-If in fact you have what the New York Times called a dirty Russian dossier that likely was Russian disinformation from the get-go, and that in other words, that the Russians know that the money came from Hillary, that Fusion GPS got the Christopher Steele.
+If in fact you have what the New York Times called a dirty Russian dossier that likely was Russian disinformation from the get-go.

 But if it was likely Russian disinformation from the beginning in the dossier, and then we see what they did with it.

-Donald Trump's bed, which you know, that's why they had the spreadsheet, John Solomon reported.
+I mean, all right, two hookers urinating in a bed in the Ritz-Carlton in Moscow, Donald Trump's bed, which, you know, that's why they had the spreadsheet, John Solomon reported.

 The FBI knew it was all garbage.

-But in spite of warnings, multiple warnings, Kathleen Kavlak, Bruce Orr, everybody else still hates Trump.
+But in spite of warnings, multiple warnings, Kathleen Kavlak, Bruce Orr, everybody else, Steele hates Trump.

 Hillary paid for it.